Learning temporal relationships between symbols with Laplace Neural Manifolds: Constructing neural timelines of the past and future

-When a particular stimulus, let's say \stimtwo{}, is presented, the connections to and from that stimulus in $\mat{M}(s)$ are updated.
-The connections from \stimtwo{} in the past are updated as
+When a particular stimulus \stimtwo{} is presented the connections to and from that stimulus in $\mat{M}(s)$ are updated.
+When \stimtwo{} is presented, the connections from \stimtwo{} in the past towards all stimuli in the present are updated as

-That is, the connections from \basetwo{} in $\PastLapl{}$ to every other stimulus for each value of $s$, are all scaled down by a value $\learn$.
+That is, the connections from \basetwo{} to every other stimulus for each value of $s$ are all scaled down by a value $\learn$.
 Later we will consider the implications of a continuous spectrum of $\learn$ values; for now let us just treat $\learn$ as a fixed parameter restricted to be between zero and one.
 When \stimtwo{} is presented, it momentarily becomes available at the ``rearward part'' of the future.
-In much the same way that the present enters the past (Eq.~\ref{eq:EvolvePast}) at $\tau=0^-$, we also assume that the present is also available momentarily in the future at $\tau=0^+$.
-The connections to \stimtwo{} in the future are updated as
+In much the same way that the present enters the past (Eq.~\ref{eq:EvolvePast}) at $\tau=0^-$, we also assume that the present is also available momentarily in the future at $\tau=0$.
+When $\stimtwo{}$ is presented, the connections from each symbol in the past to \stimtwo{} in the future are updated as

+Connections involving symbols that are not present in the history retained by $\PastLaplbold{t}(s)$ are not updated.
 We can understand Eq.~\ref{eq:MtoY} as a Hebbian association between the units in $\PastLaplbold{}(s)$, whose current activation is given by $\PastLaplbold{t}(s)$ and the units in the future $\FutLaplbold{}(s)$ corresponding to the present stimulus \stimtwo{} (see Fig.~\ref{fig:Mschem}).
-More generally, we can understand this learning rule as strengthening connections from the past $\PastLaplbold{t}(s)$ to the rearward part of the future, $\L{\delta(0^+) \mathbf{f}_t}(s) = e^{-s 0} \mathbf{f}_t$.
+More generally, we can understand this learning rule as strengthening connections from the past $\PastLaplbold{t}(s)$ to the rearward part of the future, $\L{\delta(0)}(s) \mathbf{f}_t = e^{-s 0} \mathbf{f}_t = \mathbf{f}_t$.
 Because the second term is the product of two Laplace transforms, it can also be understood as the Laplace transform of a convolution, here, the convolution of the present with the past.\footnote{Because of the sign conventions adopted here, $\PastLapl{t}(s)$ is the Laplace transform of $f_t(-\tau)$ whereas $\FutLapl{t}(s)$ is the transform of $f_t(\tau)$.
-Viewed in this light it is more precise to think of Eq.~\ref{eq:MtoY} as learning the Laplace transform of the cross-correlation between the present and the past.} Convolution has long been used as an associative operation in mathematical psychology \cite{Murd82,JoneMewh07}, neural networks \cite{Plat95,Elia13,BlouEtal16}, and computational neuroscience \cite{SteiSomp22}.
+Viewed in this light it is more precise to think of Eq.~\ref{eq:MtoY} as learning the Laplace transform of the cross-correlation between the present and the past.} Convolution has long been used as an associative operation in mathematical psychology \citep{Murd82,JoneMewh07,KatoCapl17}, neural networks \citep{Plat95,Elia13,BlouEtal16}, and computational neuroscience \citep{SteiSomp22}.